porridgewithraisins/e2ee.js/README.md

 import { E2EE } from "e2ee.js";
 ```

 You can also get it from the [esm.sh](https://esm.sh/e2ee.js) and [unpkg](https://unpkg.com/e2ee.js/) CDNs.
-(Any other CDN with npm as their source works. e.g skypack)
+(Any other CDN with npm as their source works as well. e.g skypack)

 ```js
 import { E2EE } from "https://esm.sh/e2ee.js";